Megalopoli Mine: History

 The mine began in the 1970s and continues to expand until the plant closure in which the date is not yet set.
 The mine removed the settlement of Psatha 2 km east to near Megalopoli and Anthochori in which the moving the settlement is unknown.
 It also changed the Alfeios River course to south and west of the mines in which used to run through Psatha as well as another river to the northeast and at that time formed a tributary at Tripotamo in which it receives the settlement name.

-The expansion of the mine removed the Megalopoli-Vastas Road, the Megalopoli-Sparta Road and the GR-7 to the south and east, at that time, the mine became the largest in all of the Peloponnese.
+The expansion of the mine forced the curtailment or realignment of Arcadia provincial roads 29 (between Megalopoli and Leontari) and 32 (between Megalopoli and Vastas), as well as the EO7 road: at that time, the mine became the largest in all of the Peloponnese.
 The Thoknia and the Kyparissia mines were later mined.
 Years later, the mine had reached the settlement boundary taking away farmlands and extended southward where it is currently near the forest and is expected to be at the line of the Tripotamo-Anthochori Road.
 It will not affect the settlement of Tripotamo.
 By the time it reaches near Tripotamo, the power plant may be scheduled to close.
 The closure means the population growth will end.